Robust Variational Ground-State Solvers via Dissipative Quantum Feedback Models: Introduction

 Moreover, VQE and related approaches are typically formulated in terms of qubit-based circuit models.
 However, many physical systems—particularly in quantum chemistry and quantum optics—are more naturally described using bosonic operators and second quantization~\cite{mcardle2020quantum}.
 Mapping such systems to spin models can obscure their underlying structure and introduce additional approximation errors~\cite{tilly2022variational, moll2018quantum, cao2019quantum}.
 These limitations are especially relevant in quantum optical systems, where accurate state initialization and control of continuous-variable modes remain experimentally demanding~\cite{lvovsky2009continuous, weedbrook2012gaussian}.
 Methods that directly incorporate bosonic degrees of freedom are therefore better aligned with the physics of these platforms and offer improved feasibility for implementation.

 In this work, we present a variational framework based on quantum stochastic differential equations (QSDEs)~\cite{zhang2022linear, gardiner2004quantum, wiseman2010quantum, jacobs2010stochastic}, which describe the open-system dynamics of quantum optical systems interacting with an environment.
 QSDEs have been extensively studied in the context of quantum feedback and coherent control~\cite{wiseman1994quantum, belavkin1992quantum, James2008H, Nurdin2009Coherent, dong2010quantum,dong2023learning,dong2019learning}, and provide a natural formalism for modeling continuous-time evolution under both Hamiltonian and dissipative processes.
+Related Fr\'echet-derivative techniques under physical Realizability (PR) constraints in coherent quantum control have been developed in \cite{vladimirov2013quasi}, and Gaussian invariant-state descriptions based on Wick--Isserlis relations can be found in \cite{vladimirov2012gaussian}.

 Our framework models system dynamics in terms of annihilation and creation operators, making it especially suitable for bosonic platforms.
 By parameterizing the system's interaction terms, we minimize the steady-state energy as a variational cost function.
 Crucially, since accurately preparing a known initial state is often technically demanding \cite{preskill2018quantum}, we design the system to converge to a unique steady state regardless of initial conditions or perturbations.
 This eliminates the need for state reinitialization or repeated measurement.
 Such inherent stability enhances the scalability, robustness, and experimental feasibility of the proposed approach.